Deliacolaco/data-analytics-projects/gym-customer-segmentation/README.md

 # Gym Customer Segmentation

 ## Overview
-This project segments 2,000 gym members using Python clustering techniques to identify meaningful customer groups and support targeted marketing strategy.
+This project applied K-Means++ and Agglomerative clustering in Python to segment 2,000 gym members into three distinct customer profiles.
+The goal was to help a gym chain better understand its customer base and design more targeted, data-driven marketing strategies for each segment.

+---

 ## Business Problem
-A gym chain needs to better understand its customer base so it can design more relevant marketing campaigns, improve customer targeting, and tailor offers to different member groups.
+A gym chain lacked visibility into differences across its customer base, making it difficult to personalise offers or allocate marketing spend effectively.
+The objective was to identify actionable customer segments and match each with relevant marketing recommendations.

+---

 ## Dataset
 The dataset contains 2,000 gym member records across demographic and socioeconomic variables.

-Key variables include:
+**Key variables:**
 - Age
 - Income
 - Gender